I’ve been thinking a lot about a certain F word lately. You know the one:

 So what’s the difference between all these words?
 To be honest, I’ve seen them all used interchangeably in fiction.
 Wikipedia has much the same attitude:

-And Wikipedia doesn’t mention the eleventy billion other options.
+And Wikipedia doesn’t even mention the eleventy billion other options.
 Despite the consensus being, basically, “do what you want”, there are some differences in tone to consider.
 “Fairy” is more modern and evokes dainty tinkerbells; faerie has an archaic ring.
 Faery is an interesting mish-mash between the two.
 Fayrie belongs, I think, in the same category as vampyre and magyck aka who doesn’t love extra y’s in the middle of words?
 Phaeree?
 Now it’s just getting silly.

 “Am I to take it that my family are, in fact, fairies?”
 Hetta asked, pained.